jamieluong03/Recipedia/README.md

 # Recipedia

-In this app, users who are inventive and love to cook could share their creative recipes by adding it to the database and recalling the recipes when needed.
-The users are able to add the Recipe Name, Cuisine, Preparation Time, Ingredients, Servings, Instructions, and an image of their picture that's uploaded online!
-When recalling recipes, they are sorted by the type of cuisine it belongs to, such as American, Italian, Chinese, etc.
+This app is for users who are inventive and love to cook.
+Users can share their creative, home-made recipes by submitting a form that asks for the Recipe Name, Cuisine, Preparation Time, Ingredients, Servings, Instructions, and an image of their picture that's uploaded online!
+Each of the recipes are sorted by their cuisine type.
+By searching for a specific cuisine, the database can pull up all the submitted recipes that belong to that cuisine.

 ## Technologies Used